Niels Nielsen

 1. ProtectWise

-2. Websocket Text Relay
+2. WebSocket Text Relay

-Websocket Text Relay screenshot
+WebSocket Text Relay screenshot

 I built this tool because I needed a way to develop complex SVG visualizations and the existing feedback loop delay between making code changes and seeing them show up in the browser was taking too long.
-Even a 5 second delay to build the app and refresh the page is disruptive when I need to make several changes per second in order to fine tune things like colors, size, spacing, etc. For years this project existed as a quickly hacked together vim plugin that was only set up to work on my machine.
+Even a 5-second delay to build the app and refresh the page is disruptive when I need to make several changes per second in order to fine-tune things like colors, size, spacing, etc. For years this project existed as a quickly hacked-together Vim plugin that was only set up to work on my machine.

 I wanted to create a portfolio project that demonstrated how I was able to build the ProtectWise UI, so I turned this side project into a tool that any web developer can understand, install, and use in their own text editor.
-I first converted the app to use the language server protocol (LSP) to be able to communicate with any LSP compatible text editor.
-Using the tool itself, I created a status UI (pictured above) that allows users to view the current status of the running servers and connected front end clients.
-Finally, I published the language server along with the text editor plugins and a few examples of how to use them on github.
+I first converted the app to use the Language Server Protocol (LSP) to be able to communicate with any LSP-compatible text editor.
+Using the tool itself, I created a status UI (pictured above) that allows users to view the current status of the running servers and connected frontend clients.
+Finally, I published the language server along with the text editor plugins and a few examples of how to use them on GitHub.

-Advent of Code
+3. Advent of Code

 Work History / LinkedIn / Contact